How To Be Desperate for Jesus

 Are you desperate for Jesus?
 Do you need Him more than ever before?
 Maybe your life has been chaotic and out of control and although you want to be totally in pursuit of God you’re just not feeling it.

-As you look ahead to a new year, you might be feeling hopeless in your pursuit of God because of all the things that happened in the last year.
-This year is barely out-of-the-gate and there’s the potential for our freedoms and liberties to be rapidly shattered.
+As you look ahead, you might be feeling hopeless in your pursuit of Jesus because of all the things that happened in your past.
+They’re holding you back.

-I want to put my head in the sand.
+You might want to put your head in the sand.

 And generally, as if God has forgotten that we love peace and happiness and would love to go back to the way it was a year ago!

-How are you to pursue God like never before when your life might look bleaker than at any other time.
-Sure there were times in history that were worse than anything you’ve ever know . . . but THIS is what you know!
+How are you to pursue Jesus like never before when your life might look bleaker than at any other time?
+Sure there were times in history that were worse than anything you’ve ever known. . . but THIS is what you know!

 I clearly have no idea how this year (or the next) will pan out but I do know that NOW is the time to cry out to God!

 God cares more than you will ever know.
-More than ever He wants you to be diligent and desperate for Jesus!
+More than ever He wants you to be desperate for Jesus!